yan9a/ceutil/README.md

 #### Developer Command Prompt

 You can also compile the library by opening "Developer Command Prompt for VS" and running ceutilw.bat.
+Generator for cmake is set as

+    -G "Visual Studio 17 2022"

+currently.
+Check with

+    cmake -h

+for other options.

 #### Installed Location